Jessybrenens/Manus/Conceptual.md

 - Varda: Structuring relationships within hierarchical frameworks
 - Eli: Limiting emotional investment to protect against inevitable loss

+**Evolution Through Chapters 1-10**: Each protagonist has experienced challenges to their approach to connection.
+Mara's betrayal by Kade in Chapter 10, Varda's tension with Kaito in Chapter 8, and Eli's reconnection with Ren in Chapters 6-9 have all pushed them toward reconsideration of their relational strategies.

-Their personal journeys examine whether meaningful connection is possible in an environment of scarcity and threat, and what forms of relationship can survive in such conditions.
+The formation of alliances across factional lines suggests that meaningful connection might be possible even in an environment of scarcity and threat, but that such connection requires integration of elements from multiple approaches—selective trust, clear expectations, and acceptance of vulnerability.

 ### The Lunar Relay Beacon as Conceptual Nexus